aappddeevv/scalajs-reaction/website/scalajs-reaction/docs/facades.md

 title: Facades
 ---

-A few facades are provided, or at least, a WIP version is provided.
+A few facades are provided.
+A few are mentioned below but check out the list at the start of the document or the github site for a complete list.

 # fabric